psf/black/README.md

   * they now correctly work across function/class boundaries (#335)

+  * they now work when an indentation block starts with empty lines or misaligned comments (#334)

 * fixed improper formatting of f-strings with quotes inside interpolated expressions (#322)